Cop, civic volunteer arrested for molesting woman in Bengal | Law-Order

 An assistant sub-inspector and a civic volunteer have been arrested for allegedly molesting a woman in Karunamoyee area, police said on Sunday.
 The woman, in her twenties, had arrived in a bus from Asansol around midnight on Thursday and sought help from the accused, they said.

-Reacting to the incident, BJP state President Sukanta Majumdar said there is no safety of women in the state. ''The incident shows how hollow are the promises made by the Trinamool Congress government about safety of women in the city,'' Majumdar told reporters.
+Reacting to the incident, BJP state president Sukanta Majumdar said there is no safety of women in the state. ''The incident shows how hollow are the promises made by the Trinamool Congress government about safety of women,'' Majumdar told reporters.
+Senior TMC MP Saugata Roy, however, asserted that women are safe and secure in Bengal.

+“This was a stray episode and it doesn't reflect the overall law and order situation in the state,” he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)